mpi4py/mpi4py/docs/source/usrman/mpi4py.futures.rst

 workers.
 The master process executes the main script while the workers execute the tasks submitted from the master.

-.. [#] This :program:`mpiexec` invocation example using the ``-usize`` flag (alternatively, setting the :envvar:`MPIEXEC_UNIVERSE_SIZE` environment variable) assumes the backend MPI implementation is an MPICH derivative using the Hydra process manager.
-In the Open MPI implementation, the MPI universe size can be specified by setting the :envvar:`OMPI_UNIVERSE_SIZE` environment variable to a positive integer.
-Check the documentation of your actual MPI implementation and/or batch system for the ways to specify the desired MPI universe size.
+.. [#] When using MPI implementations different from MPICH and Open MPI, please check the documentation of your actual MPI implementation and/or batch system for the ways to specify the desired MPI universe size.

 ..
 Local variables: